 Statutory legislation is less generous than the current CWAC home to school transport policy in respect of children and young people within this category.
-There is a legal obligation for the authority to provide transport however this does not have to be free of charge.
-A thorough 12 week consultation process, as outlined in a separate Equality Assessment, will take place between 30 October 2013 to 24 January 2014 in order to capture responses that will inform the decision making process in March 2014.
+There is a legal obligation for the authority to provide transport however this does not have to be free of charge if they are not attending their nearest qualifying school.

+A thorough 12 week consultation process, as outlined in a separate Equality Assessment, will take place between 30 October 2013 to 24 January 2014 in order to capture responses that will assist in the decision making process in March 2014.